XorTroll/Biosphere/md/Codestyle.md

 }
 ```

-However, if the service would need to call a "Initialize"-like IPC command in order to be used (like in `fsp`, `ro`, `sm`...) that initialization call should only be present in the static shared pointer call.
+However, if the service would need to call an initialization IPC command in order to be used (like in `fsp`, `ro`, `sm`...) that initialization call should only be present in the static shared pointer call.

 Sample implementations: